 Linear speed is optimal.
 That is, there is no billiard trajectory such that

 \end{theorema}

 See Theorem~\ref{thm:Boundary} in Section~\ref{sec:OptimalSpeed}, where we also get uncountably many one-parameter families (paths) of forward asymptotic generic sliding billiard trajectories, for a more detailed version of Theorem~\ref{thm:BoundaryIntro}.
-The term \emph{sliding} in Theorem~\ref{thm:BoundaryIntro} means that our trajectories do not skip any arc in any of their infinite turns around $\Gamma$.
 The definition of \emph{generic} billiard trajectories is a bit technical, see Definition~\ref{def:GenericSliding} and Remark~\ref{rem:GenericTrajectories}.
-The term \emph{uniform} means that constants $0 < a < b$ do not depend on the billiard trajectory.
-The term \emph{linear} means that $1/\theta_n$ is bounded between two positive multiples of $|n|$. \emph{Optimality} comes as a no surprise since $\sum_{n \ge 0} \theta_n = +\infty$ for any billiard trajectory in any circular polygon---or, for that matter, in any strictly convex billiard table whose billiard flow is defined for all time~\cite{halpern1977strange}.
+The term \emph{uniform} means that the constants $0 < a < b$ do not depend on the billiard trajectory.
+The term \emph{linear} means that $1/\theta_n$ is bounded between two positive multiples of $|n|$. \emph{Optimality} comes as no surprise since $\sum_{n \ge 0} \theta_n = +\infty$ for any billiard trajectory in any circular polygon---or, for that matter, in any strictly convex billiard table whose billiard flow is defined for all time~\cite{halpern1977strange}.
 Optimality is proved in Proposition~\ref{prop:OptimalSpeed} in Section~\ref{sec:OptimalSpeed}.

 There are two key insights (see Section~\ref{sec:Fundamental}) behind this theorem.
 First, when we iterate $f$ along one of the circular arcs of the circular polygon $\Gamma$, the angle of reflection $\theta$ is constant, so $\theta$ can drop only when the trajectory crosses the singularities between consecutive circular arcs.
-Second, the maximal drop corresponds to multiply $\theta$ by an uniform (in $\theta$) factor smaller than one.
-As we must iterate the map many (order $ \theta^{-1}$) times to fully slide along each circular arc, we can not approach the boundary with a faster than linear speed.
+Second, the maximal drop corresponds to multiplying $\theta$ by a uniform (in $\theta$) factor that is smaller than one.
+As we must iterate the map many (order $ \theta^{-1}$) times to slide fully along each circular arc, we cannot approach the boundary with a faster than linear speed.